globusonline/globus-integration-examples/docs/django.rst

        url(r'', include('social_django.urls', namespace='social')),
    ]

 As you probably noticed, another two URL patterns were added.
 The third one is to enable the ‘Logout’ link.
-The last one is to support the ‘Login with Globus’ link and other URLs required by OAuth2 protocol.
+The last one is to support the ‘Login with Globus’ link and other URLs required by OpenID Connect protocol.
 Views corresponding with the two URL patterns are defined by Django and Python Social Auth.

-Because Python Social Auth does not come with Globus backend that defines how Python Social Auth should call Globus Auth OAuth2 server and go through the OAuth2 flow, you need to add the backend to your application.
-The backend is available in the repository, so you only need to copy it to ``app/backends/globus.py`` and create an empty ``__init__.py``.
+Because Python Social Auth does not come with Globus backend that defines how Python Social Auth should call the Globus Auth OpenID connect server and go through the OpenID Connect flow, you need to add the backend to your application.
+The backend is available in the repository, so you only need to copy it to ``webapp/globus.py``.
-In the last step, you need to enable the Python Social Auth middleware in app/settings.py by adding:
+In the last step, you need to enable the Python Social Auth middleware in webapp/settings.py by adding:

 .. code-block:: python